| DEPARTMENT OPS · LIVE STREAM ALL SYSTEMS RUNNING --:--:-- CT

 Human-approved

 Nothing sends and nothing spends without a person signing off.
-The amber gate on the drawing is real, not marketing.
+The amber gate in the stream is real, not marketing.

 RB·04